 If you live in a big city, it can be overwhelming to sift through used bike listing simply because there are so many options.
 You might have to look through hundreds of ads before you find the right bike.
 Before you begin looking, you should consider what kind of bike you actually want.
 This will help you narrow down your search.

 A few things to consider before you start looking for a bike include:

-- Type of bike- Do you want a mountain bike, road bike, touring bike, commuter, hybrid, gravel bike, folding bike, recumbent bike, fat bike, electric bike, or something else?
+- Type of bike- Do you want a mountain bike, road bike, touring bike, commuter, hybrid, gravel bike, folding bike, recumbent bike, fat bike, electric bike, beach cruiser, or something else?
 To help you decide, think about the terrain you plan to ride, the distance, how often you’ll ride, and where you’ll store the bike.

 - Bike size- The bike needs to fit your height, inseam length, and reach.
 Fit is crucial.
 If the bike is too large, it can feel unwieldy and awkward to ride.
 If it’s too small, it can feel cramped and uncomfortable.
 You may also experience knee pain or discomfort during a long ride if the bike doesn’t fit properly.
 This great guide to bike sizing will help get you started.
 If a bike is slightly too small, you can install a longer seat post and stem to make it fit better.
 If it’s too big, there isn’t much you can do.
 Don’t buy a bike that’s not your size just because it’s cheaper.
 You’ll regret it later.
 Mountain bikes usually come in small, medium, large, and extra-large sizes.
 Road bikes are measured in centimeters.
 Manufactures commonly offer a range of sizes from 46cm-64cm in steps of 2cm.
 Sizes can vary by brand as well.
 For example, a 60cm road bike from Specialized could be similar in size to a 58cm Trek.
 The best way to determine whether or not a particular bike will fit you is to sit on it and ride it.